 Interim CTO

-An interim CTO takes over the technological management of a company in times of change or in the event of sudden personnel shortages and ensures that the IT strategy not only remains stable, but is further developed in a future-oriented manner.
-With a clear focus on innovation, efficiency and safety, he leads the company through transformative phases while optimizing existing technologies and implementing new solutions.
-He acts as a strategic partner to the management, not only mastering short-term challenges, but also ensuring the technological orientation for the future.
+An interim CTO assumes technological leadership of a company during times of change or sudden personnel shortages, ensuring that the IT strategy not only remains stable but is also further developed with a future-oriented approach.
+With a clear focus on innovation, efficiency, and security, they guide the company through transformative phases while simultaneously optimizing existing technologies and implementing new solutions.
+In doing so, they act as a strategic partner to management, not only mastering short-term challenges but also securing the technological direction for the future.

 Your contact at IQX: